modelscope/FunASR/README.md

 | Self-hosted | ✅ MIT license | ✅ MIT license | ❌ Cloud only |
 | Cost | Free | Free | $0.006/min+ |
 | CPU viable | ✅ 17x realtime | ❌ Too slow | N/A |

+Planning a switch from Whisper or a cloud ASR provider?
+Use the [migration guide](./docs/migration_from_whisper.md) to benchmark representative audio, map features, and roll out safely.

 ---